clambro/black-hole-thesis/docs/description.md

 \frac{2m}{r} = 0.99
 $$

 This is about as close to formation as we can get in our simulation before the whole thing goes off the rails.
-There exist fancy techniques for moving closer to black hole formation and even beyond it by excising the horizon out of your simulation, but this approximation is good enough to resolve the behaviour that we care about.
+There exist fancy techniques for moving closer to black hole formation and even beyond it by excising the horizon out of the simulation, but this approximation is good enough to resolve the behaviour that we care about.

 This completes our mathematical model.
 Congratulations to you if you've made it this far.
 Next we will discuss how we turn this model into code and move through time.